 Anciently, the Israelites worshiped Astarte-Ishtar, queen of heaven, with cakes, drink offerings, fires and sunrise services.
 Today, Easter is worshiped (in many cases, at a “Queen of Heaven” church) with cakes, drink offerings, fires and sunrise services.
 None of these have anything to do with the New Testament Passover or Jesus.
 Still, many who recognise this argue that there is no harm in them, as long as they are done to “honor Jesus.”
 But we have already seen the answer to that argument in Jeremiah 7 and 44, Ezekiel 8 and other passages.

-And as the Prophet Jeremiah was inspired to write concerning “Christmas tree”-related worship (Jeremiah 10:2-3, 5-6; New English Translation):
+And as the Prophet Jeremiah wrote concerning “Christmas tree”-related worship (Jeremiah 10:2-3, 5-6; New English Translation):

 The Lord says, “Do not start following pagan religious practices.
 Do not be in awe of signs that occur in the sky [season-worship] even though the nations hold them in awe.
 For the religion of these people is worthless. … And they do not have any power to help you.”